+It may be helpful to note that $r_2$ and $r_3$ have the narrowest range of possible values.
 In general, the figures in Table 6 simply reaffirm, what is already well known, that the Pearson correlation coefficient can produce incorrect indications if outliers affect data.

 More importantly, in the presence of anomalies, rank correlations are more reliable in the assessment of evidence of a relationship between two variables.
-The coefficient r_4 occupies an intermediate position between Pearson's product-moment correlation and the standard statistics of rank-order association: Spearman, Kendall and Gini.
-On one hand, r_4 may sporadically produce erroneous, significant associations as it is shown by the slightly inflated alpha level for the some combinations k and m.
-On the other hand, it is capable of capturing even weak relationship between the variables otherwise lost in case other measures of association are applied.
+The $r_4$ coefficient occupies an intermediate position between Pearson's product-moment correlation and the standard statistics of rank-order association:

+Spearman, Kendall and Gini.
+On one hand, $r_4$ may sporadically produce erroneous, significant associations as it is shown by the slightly inflated alpha level for the some combinations k and m.
+On the other hand, it is capable of capturing even weak relationships between the variables which are otherwise lost if other measures of association are applied.